 There are differences of opinion about whether preventative mechanisms grant rights to parties, for example whether requiring applicants to obtain a letter of support/non-objection from relevant governments or public authorities grants preventative rights to those governments or public authorities.
 Some believe that:

 This rule provides a role for governments and public authorities in which the government or public authority can choose to deny or withhold support/non-objection, and as a result the application will not move forward.
-Therefore, these this mechanism provides a preventative right to governments and public authorities.
+Therefore, this mechanism provides a preventative right to governments and public authorities.

 Some believe that: